DBAmon

 Run:

-ln -s /opt/dbamon/htm /var/www/htdocs/dbamon
+ln -s /opt/dbamon/htm /srv/www/htdocs/dbamon

-Also, edit /etc/apache/httpd.conf to set these parameters:
+Also, edit (actually vi) /etc/apache2/httpd.conf to set these parameters:

-• Within "Directory /" add "Includes" to the Options line
+• Within "Directory /" add Includes to the Options line

-20. Generate Master SSH Key -
+26. Generate Master SSH Key -

 First, cd to your home directory in CYGWIN.
 Run ssh-keygen.
 Follow this dialogue: